eidmanna/iobroker/Readme.md

 - ioBroker: Ensure that ioBroker is installed and set up on your system.

 - **Inverter Adapter:** The inverter adapter must be installed in ioBroker to access the Fronius inverter.
+The inverter must be able to charge your battery with grid power.

 - **Wallbox Adapter:** The wallbox adapter must be installed in ioBroker to obtain information about electric vehicle charging.